mjgirgenti/PTSDsnDLPFC/README.md

-# Single cell transcriptomic and epigenomic atlas of >2M nuclei from the human PTSD brain
+# Single cell transcriptomic and chromatin dynamics of the human PTSD brain

-This is the source code repository for *Single cell transcriptomic and epigenomic atlas of >2M nuclei from the human PTSD brain*.
+This is the source code repository for *Single cell transcriptomic and chromatin dynamics of the human PTSD brain*.
 The main analyses use both Python and R, with specific packages detailed below.
 We include tutorials and expected output (including runtime) to show how it runs on our dataset.

 ## System Requirements